dribdat/docs/docs/deploy.md

 * `DRIBDAT_STYLE` - provide the address to a CSS stylesheet for custom global styles.
 * `DRIBDAT_STAGE` - provide the address to a YAML configuration for custom global [stages](organiser#stages).
 * `DRIBDAT_APIKEY` - a secret key for connecting bots with write access to the remote [API](#api).
+* `DRIBDAT_ALLOW_LOGINS` - set to False to hide the login, so new users can only log into this server via SSO.
+* `DRIBDAT_NOT_REGISTER` - set to True to hide the registration, so new users can only join this server via SSO or invite.
 * `DRIBDAT_USER_APPROVE` - set to True so that any new non-SSO accounts are inactive until approved by an admin.
-* `DRIBDAT_NOT_REGISTER` - set to True to hide the registration, so new users can only join this server via SSO.
 * `DRIBDAT_ALLOW_EVENTS` - set to True to allow regular users to start new events, which admins can edit to make visible on the home page.
 * `DRIBDAT_SOCIAL_LINKS` - set to False to hide automatic social network links (Twitter etc.) on the site.